anjalgirii/crypto-balance-scraper/README.md

    - Execute the `main.py` script to start the scraping process.

 3. **Review the Results**:
-   - Check the `output` folder for the results, including the log file and the file containing wallet addresses with non-zero balances.
+   - Check the `output` folder for the results, including the log file and the file containing wallet addresses with balances.

 ## Extending for Other Cryptocurrencies or Blockchains